Pachymelania aurita

 Pachymelania aurita is a species of freshwater snail, a gastropod mollusk in the family Thiaridae.

 Description

-The shell of an adult Jagora asperata can be as long as 25–55 mm.
+The shell of an adult Pachymelania aurita can be as long as 25–55 mm.
 These freshwater snails mainly feed on blue-green algae, diatoms and organic debris.

 Distribution and habitat

 This species is widespread along the Western Africa coasts, in Mauritania, Ivory Coast Cameroon, Democratic Republic of the Congo, Nigeria and Gabon.
 It lives in mangrove swamps, lagoons and brackish tidal waters.